Dkos20/dkos20.github.io/README.md

 Go to [This Page](https://dkos20.github.io/Gf_website/) to see demo 🙂.

 ## About
-I made this website to showcase the lofe for my girlfriend<3333333
+I made this website to showcase the love for my girlfriend<3333333

 ## License